HOMME FC

 You mention the desire for kinship among transmasculine and butch-identifying people.
 How have you seen that play out on and off the field?

-This has been a soul-changing experience.
-I sound really dramatic - but being from the art world, you often see examples of really fractured forms of community, on direct exchange of social or economic capital.
-It was really important for me to make a space where the premise was quite simple, and just about having fun.
-Living in the world right now is hard as it is - and it’s especially hard as a trans person to feel like you belong anywhere.
 It’s crazy to me that in 3 months, we’ve already seen people form real friendships and even go on dates.
-Like I’ll be watching Instagram stories and see people hang out outside of football, and be like “Whoa!”
-I feel really lucky to have even made real friends from this, too.
+Like I’ll be watching Instagram stories and see people hang out outside of football, and be like whoa!
+I mean, I feel really lucky to have even made real friends from this, too.
 I barely had any transmasc friends when starting this, and I started this completely alone, which was daunting.
-Then Kri, Maya, and Reuben were like, “Hey, I’ll help”, and they became really integral to building and shaping the team.
-We have a full team now that just works on grants, and we have people who stepped up to coach.
+Then Reuben, Kri, and Maya were like, “Hey, I’ll help”, and they became really integral to building and shaping the team.

 How do people get involved?